dtomlinson-ga/ConfigurableBundleCosts/README.md

           // Possible config values are listed below "busCost": 500,
           "minecartsCost": 15000

-        },
+	  // Values which are omitted, or set to null, will be ignored },
         "Vault": {
           // if any fields are omitted, the game will use values from config.json